 If the stain is not completely eradicated by washing in this manner, you will want to get what is known as a melamine foam eraser.
 These products are sold under brand names like Mr. Clean Magic Eraser and Scotch Brite Easy Erasing Pad.

 In many cases, these two processes will eliminate a blood stain, particularly if you went to work shortly after the blood ended up on a wall.
 In some instances, a stain persists.
-When that happens, you will want to obtain what is known as stain block primer.
+When that happens, you will want to obtain what is known as a stain block primer.
 You may need to apply a couple of coats to fully cover the blood stain.
 When this is accomplished, you can repaint the part of the wall stained by blood.

 Wallpapered walls can be challenging to remove blood, depending on their composition.
 Wallpaper made from cloth, or wallpaper that is embossed, is porous and cannot be “washed” as was the case with paint.
-In such a situation, a steam cleaner needs to be called into action to effective eliminate paint from a cloth wallpaper.
+In such a situation, a steam cleaner needs to be called into action to effectively eliminate paint from a cloth wallpaper.

 Vinyl is the most common material in wallpaper today.
 It is also the easiest type of wallpaper from which to clean blood.
 With vinyl wallpaper, you can follow the steps enumerated to deal with a painted wall that has been sullied by blood.

-The easiest type of wall to cleanup blood is a tiled one.
+The easiest type of wall to clean up blood is a tiled one.
 By design, tile is not porous.

 A tiled wall can be cleaned in the same manner utilized for a painted one.
 The prospect of tile becoming stained by blood to the point of treatment beyond washing is rare.
 Indeed, it is not likely at all if the cleanup process commences in a timely manner.